-- (a) "Answer" is the written response that a party who is sued must file with the court after being served with a citation. - (b) "Citation" is the court-issued document required to be served upon a party to inform the party that it has been sued. - (c) "Claim" is the legal theory and alleged facts that, if proven, entitle a party to relief against another party in court. - (d) "Clerk" is a person designated by the judge as a justice court clerk, or the judge if there is no clerk available. - (e) "Counterclaim" is a claim brought by a party who has been sued against the party who filed the lawsuit, for example, a defendant suing a plaintiff. - (f) "County court" is the county court, statutory county court, or district court in a particular county with jurisdiction over appeals of civil cases from justice court. - (g) "Cross-claim" is a claim brought by one party against another party on the same side of a lawsuit.
-For example, if a plaintiff sues two defendants, the defendants can seek relief against each other by means of a cross-claim. - (h) "Default judgment" is a judgment awarded to a plaintiff when the defendant fails to answer and dispute the plaintiff's claims in the lawsuit.

-- (i) "Defendant" is a party who is sued, including a plaintiff against whom a counterclaim is filed. - (j) "Defense" is an assertion by a defendant that the plaintiff is not entitled to relief from the court. - (k) "Discovery" is the process through which parties obtain information from each other in order to prepare for trial or enforce a judgment.
-The term does not refer to any information that a party is entitled to under applicable law. - (1) "Dismissed without prejudice" means a case has been dismissed but has not been finally decided and may be refiled. - (m) "Dismissed with prejudice" means a case has been dismissed and finally decided and may not be refiled. - (n) "Judge" is a justice of the peace. - (o) "Judgment" is a final order by the court that states the relief, if any, a party is entitled to or must provide. - (p) "Jurisdiction" is the authority of the court to hear and decide a case. - (q) "Motion" is a request that the court make a specified ruling or order. - (r) "Notice" is a document prepared and delivered by the court or a party stating that something is required of the party receiving the notice. - (s) "Party" is a person or entity involved in the case that is either suing or being sued, including all plaintiffs, defendants, and third parties that have been joined in the case. - (t) "Petition" is a formal written application stating a party's claims and requesting relief from the court.
-It is the first document filed with the court to begin a lawsuit. - (u) "Plaintiff" is a party who sues, including a defendant who files a counterclaim. - (v) "Pleading" is a written document filed by a party, including a petition and an answer, that states a claim or defense and outlines the relief sought. - (w) "Relief" is the remedy a party requests from the court, such as the recovery of money or the return of property. - (x) "Serve" and "service" are delivery of citation as required by Rule 501.2, or of a document as required by Rule 501.4.
+(a) "Answer" is the written response that someone who is sued must file with the court after being served with a citation.

+(b) "Citation" is the court-prepared document required to be served upon a party to inform the party that it has been sued.

+(c) "Claim" is the legal theory and alleged facts that, if proven, entitle a party to relief against another party in court.

+(d) "Clerk" is a person designated by the judge as a Justice Court Clerk, or the judge if there is no clerk available.

+(e) "Counterclaim" is a claim brought by a party who has been sued against the party who filed suit, for example, a defendant suing a plaintiff.

+(f) "County court" is the County Court, Statutory County Court, or District Court in a particular county with jurisdiction over appeals of civil cases from Justice Court.

+(g) "Cross-claim" is a claim brought by one party against another party on the same side of a lawsuit.
+For example, if a plaintiff sues two defendants, A and B, A can seek relief against B by means of a cross-claim.

+(h) "Default judgment" is a judgment awarded to a plaintiff when the defendant fails to answer and dispute the plaintiff's claims in the lawsuit.

+(i) "Defendant" is someone who is sued, including a plaintiff against whom a counterclaim is filed.

+(j) "Defense" is an assertion by a defendant that the plaintiff is not entitled to relief from the court.

+(k) "Discovery" is the process through which parties obtain information from each other in order to prepare for trial or enforce a judgment.
+The term does not refer to any information that a party is entitled to under applicable law.

+(I) "Dismissed without prejudice" means a case has been dismissed but has not been finally decided and may be refiled.

+(m) "Dismissed with prejudice" means a case has been dismissed and finally decided and may not be refiled.

+(n) "Judge" is a Justice of the Peace.

+(o) "Judgment" is a final order by the court that states the relief, if any, a party is entitled to or must provide.

+(p) "Jurisdiction" is the authority of the court to hear and decide a case.

+(q) "Motion" is a request that the court make a specified ruling or order.

+(r) "Notice" is a document prepared and delivered by the court or a party stating that something is required of the party receiving the notice.

+(s) "Party" is a person involved in the case that is either suing or being sued, including all plaintiffs, defendants, and third parties that have been joined in the case.

+(t) "Petition" is a formal written application stating a party's claims and requesting relief from the court.
+It is the first document filed with the court to begin a lawsuit.

+(u) "Plaintiff" is someone who sues, including a defendant who files a counterclaim.

+(v) "Pleading" is a written document filed by a party, including a petition and an answer, which states a claim or defense and outlines the relief sought.

+(w) "Relief" is the remedy a party requests from the court, such as the recovery of money or the return of property.

+(x) "Serve" and "service" are delivery of citation as required by Rule 501.2, or of a document as required by Rule 501.4.